Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ./geth --goerli --http
 ```

-Please refer to the official ethereum documentation for more information on how to start a geth node.
+Please refer to the official Ethereum documentation for more information on how to start a geth node.

 https://geth.ethereum.org/docs/getting-started